-If your hard water only contains calcium hydrogencarbonate (instead of calcium sulfate) then it is temporary hard-water.
-“Temporary” because you can easily remove calcium hydrogencarbonate by boiling it unlike other forms of water hardness.
+If your water only contains calcium hydrogencarbonate (instead of calcium sulfate) then it is considered to be “temporary hard”.
+“Temporary” because you can easily remove calcium hydrogencarbonate by boiling it unlike other forms of hardness.

 Examples Of Hard Water

-“Hard water” is water that is high in calcium and magnesium.
-Clean rainwater is naturally soft but becomes an example of hard water when it comes into contact with things like rock, chalk and limestone.
+High levels of “hardness” means that it is high in both calcium and magnesium.
+Rain is naturally soft but becomes “hard” when it comes into contact with things like rock, chalk and limestone.